-NOTE: If a "signal ground" is present (typically supplied to the TPS sensor) this should be connected to the Signal Ground of the fuel stretcher (if present) which is the thin black wire.
+NOTE: The Throttle Position Sensor (TPS) acts like a variable resistor connected between ground and a 5V reference voltage, where the TPS output voltage varies from ~1V to ~4V as the throttle is opened.
+A "signal ground" is typically supplied to the low-voltage end of the TPS sensor.
+This should be connected to the Signal Ground of the fuel stretcher (if present) which is the thin black wire.
 The "Power Ground" of the fuel stretcher (thick black wire) can be connected to any good ground (ie. Frame ground, battery negative terminal, etc.).
 The signal ground is a clean ground line with low noise, whereas the power ground has significant electronic noise from the switching of the injector and other inductive loads.
 Separating the grounds reduces the electronic noise entering the stock ECU, improving smoothness and stability of the system.
-Many bikes do not have separate signal and ground lines, in which case the two ground lines from the fuel Strecher should both be run to a frame ground.
+Many bikes do not have separate signal and power grounds, in which case the power ground from the Power Strecher should be run to a frame ground, and the signal ground should be run to TPS ground.